What is the Purpose of a Business Incubator?

 - Deferred Debt Model: The services offered to the business, as well as the overhead is charged at a decided upon future date as an incubation fee.
 The incubator could decide the repayments (partial payments or lump sum) are due when the business leaves the incubator or when the company reaches an agreed-upon financial target.

-What are the main advantages and disadvantages?
+What are the main advantages and disadvantages of Business Incubator?

 - Low cost workspace allowing for reduced overhead